DrJieTao/prompt_training/fin_training/data_assets/Prompt_Playbook.md

 ```
 I have an upcoming coaching call with my client, Mr. Chen, to discuss his recent sale of Innovate Corp.
 Based on all the information we've gathered (the behavioral themes table and the coaching questions we drafted), I need to create a "Pre-Call Strategy Brief" for myself.

 **Plan** the step-by-step process for creating this brief.
 The output should be a numbered list of the distinct components that will make up the final brief.
+Use ALL information in this conversation as references.
 ```

 ---